adepu-phd/adepu-phd.github.io/_pages/about.md

 ======

 My research interests are in the security of Cyber Physical Systems (CPS), Industrial Control Systems and Critical Infrastructure.
-My research investigates  the  cyber  physical  attack  models, impact  of  attacks, detection and  mitigation on CPS.
+My research investigates  the  [cyber  physical  attack  models](https://ieeexplore.ieee.org/abstract/document/7552024), [impact  of  attacks](https://ieeexplore.ieee.org/abstract/document/7423145), [detection](https://ieeexplore.ieee.org/abstract/document/8486707) and  mitigation on CPS.
 My research takes a multidisciplinary approach to tackle the security issues associated with CPS which includescritical infrastructures such as water treatment,electrical power grid,autonomous vehicles, digital manufacturing, and Internet of Things.
 Security is considered as much of a computer science subject, but it really requires expertise across several domains.
-In particular, Ihave excelled inapplying formal methods, control systems, machine learning and cyber security fundamentals for advancing CPS security for greater impacts.
+In particular, I have excelled inapplying formal methods, control systems, machine learning and cyber security fundamentals for advancing CPS security for greater impacts.

 <!-- ### <span style="color:red"> Looking for: </span> -->